MooersLab/mooerslab-paper-auto-tagger-el/README.md

 - Install the **tag** program with homebrew to search for PDF files that share the same tag. (i.e., `brew install tag`)
 - Differs from *mooerslab-pdf-auto-tagger* in that it can read the keywords and abstract of the paper to search for tags.
 These are two features that are missing from books.
+- Works only on a list of PDF filenames, not the entire directory.
+- You can use **rga** (ripgrep-all, which extends ripgrep to search inside PDFs, Office docs, eBooks, etc. Then you can combine it with fzf for fuzzy matching and interactive selection.
+Install with homebrew: `brew install ripgrep-all fzf`.) to gather related papers (e.g., rga --files-with-matches "your search term" *.pdf).
-- Works only on a list of PDF filenames, not the entire directory, so that you can use ripgrep or other fuzzy search tools to gather related papers.
-You can then use the Finder or the **tag** program to add a unifying tag to all of the files (e.g., `tag -a "MyTag" file1.txt file2.txt file3.pdf`.
+- You can then use the Finder or the **tag** program to add a unifying tag to all of the files (e.g., `tag -a "MyTag" file1.txt file2.txt file3.pdf`.
 This package can then be used to add additional tags.

 ## Status